29 Kendall Street,

 1 person favorited this theater

 An Esty Organ was installed in 1925.
 Sound was installed in 1929.
-In 1947 it was closed for renovation, reopening nine months later by General Cinema which also had aquired the St. George Theatre around the corner, and were in the process of building the first shopping center theater in the country, the Cinema at Shoppers World.
+By the 1940’s it was operated by the George A. Giles Co.
+In 1947 it was closed for renovation to the plans of architect Harry J. Korslund, reopening nine months later by General Cinema which also had aquired the St. George Theatre around the corner, and were in the process of building the first shopping center theatre in the country, the Cinema at Shoppers World.

 The Gorman Theatre closed April 30, 1970.

 Just login to your account and subscribe to this theater